Ji11ard/Ji11ard/README.md

 ☕️☕️☕️

+@ Jillard#8575 on Discord

-Ji11ard Here - interested in Swift, Obsidian, DataView, and all things productivity or procrastination - in equal measure.
+Interested in Swift, Obsidian, DataView, and all things productivity or procrastination - in equal measure.

 ☕️☕️☕️